-To encourage you to keep up with the work that YOU must do in order to learn the subject matter,
+To encourage you to keep up with the work that YOU must do in order to learn the subject matter, one-hour for the MIDTERM exam and two-hours for the FINAL exam.

 QUIZZES may be announced and may also be given at any time, without warning.